autumn-absconds/full-stack-dev-2023/README.md

 })
 ```
 **output** - ```GET 2023-07-18T07:13:01.926Z ::1 Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/114.0.0.0 Safari/537.36 Edg/114.0.1823.82```

+ _** Note **_ here the next() works like a pass , if it is used then middleware will do its work and after that it will pass means will move forward(get a response) but if this is not used then it will no get any response and will kepp loading

 - Sequence of middleware is very important, as first middleware is first traversed by request.
 - Middle-wares can be used for many use cases, like loggers, authentication, parsing data etc.
 - Middle-ware can be :